+Page 2 of 9 25 July 2023

-Applied anatomy, physiology and pathological processes will be introduced for a number of human body systems
+Applied anatomy, physiology and pathological processes will be introduced for a number of human body systems.

-Nuclear Medicine Reporting
+Nuclear Medicine Reporting:

-The following headings will be used to discuss the distribution and appearance of radioactive tracers used across a range of common Nuclear Medicine procedures:

-- Normal patterns of uptake, distribution and excretion

-- · Common normal variants

-- Appearance of common pathologies

-- Artefacts commonly encountered

-- Relevance to patient's management / treatment

-Functional and anatomical image appearances within the hybrid-imaging environment (SPECT/CT only) will also be discussed.

-The Development of a Nuclear Medicine Report

-Reporting terminology and the construction of a report will be considered in line with current professional guidance
+The following headings will be used to discuss the distribution and appearance of radioactive tracers used across a range of common Nuclear Medicine procedures: Normal patterns of uptake, distribution and excretion Common normal variants Appearance of common pathologies Artefacts commonly encountered Relevance to patient's management / treatment Functional and anatomical image appearances within the hybrid-imaging environment (SPECT/CT only) will also be discussed.
+The Development of a Nuclear Medicine Report: Reporting terminology and the construction of a report will be considered in line with current professional guidance.
+Additional Syllabus Content:

-Additional Syllabus Content

-The following areas will also form an integral part of the module delivery:

-- Moral rules: ethical principles and philosophical approaches related to image interpretation - The rights and duties of healthcare professionals. - The contractual obligations of professional practitioners including negligence and general legal principles - Informed consent and the importance of confidentiality - Service enhancement and current clinical legislation / governance - Service re-design, innovation and professional role development - Approaches to decision making in professional practice
+The following areas will also form an integral part of the module delivery: Moral rules: ethical principles and philosophical approaches related to image interpretation Page 3 of 9 25 July 2023 The rights and duties of healthcare professionals The contractual obligations of professional practitioners including negligence and general legal principles Informed consent and the importance of confidentiality Service enhancement and current clinical legislation / governance Service re-design, innovation and professional role development Approaches to decision making in professional practice Part 3: Teaching and learning methods Teaching and learning methods: The learning and teaching strategy for this module has been developed to provide students with the opportunity to analyse the current status of Nuclear Medicine reporting services and to consider a number of developmental opportunities that exist within this field for the Nuclear Medicine Practitioner.

-Contact Hours

-Contact hours will be achieved through a distance based learning approach which embraces the university's current vision associated with Technology Enhanced Learning.
-Such learning will include but not be limited to, asynchronous delivery of lecture material through narrated presentations, notes and other guided reading, VLE discussion board forums with specific objectives, workplace tasks, and other study tasks deemed appropriate to the development of student knowledge.
-The students will also be expected to engage in 'dual reporting' sessions within their clinical workplace in order to complete the portfolio requirements of the module.
-An approximated breakdown of these contact hours can be seen in the section below.

-Formative feedback on allocated study tasks will be provided.
-Contact with the module leader for discussion of module related issues will be facilitated by e-mail, phone conversations or through additional social media sources.

-Teaching and Learning Methods

-The learning and teaching strategy for this module has been developed to provide students with the opportunity to analyse the current status of Nuclear Medicine reporting services and to consider a number of developmental opportunities that exist within this field for the Nuclear Medicine Practitioner

 Awareness of current protocols and an appreciation of common Nuclear Medicine appearances will enable the Nuclear Medicine practitioner to develop a reporting portfolio that demonstrates clinical proficiency.
 In line with the requirements of this type of practitioner the module will also consider decision making skills, the development of a robust reporting framework, the importance of clinical audit and current issues associated with legislation/negligence.
 To ensure engagement throughout the module students will be required to contribute to discussion boards where specific tasks will be set.
 These tasks will be constructed to help the students meet with the learning outcomes of the module.
 Contributions to these tasks will form source material from which students may extract content to add to their portfolio/written assignment.
-Experience from other modules using this format indicates the potential for valuable discussion relating to the module content and helps ensure timely engagement as opposed to leaving personal study and revision to the end of the module delivery.
+Experience from other modules using this format Page 4 of 9 25 July 2023 indicates the potential for valuable discussion relating to the module content and helps ensure timely engagement as opposed to leaving personal study and revision to the end of the module delivery.
 The capacity to engage in debate with peers helps to facilitate networking, peer/shared learning and knowledge exchange.
 A variety of teaching approaches will be utilised within the module.
 Scheduled learning will include up to 30 hours engaged with lectures, seminars, tutorials, discussion board entries and article critique.

-Independent learning will include up to 120 hours engaged with essential reading, portfolio preparation and construction, assignment construction and personal reflection on learning

-Additional student centred learning guided by tutorials and discussion will include

-- Evaluation and discussion of current working practices - Consideration as to the future role of the Nuclear Medicine Practitioner
+Independent learning will include up to 120 hours engaged with essential reading, portfolio preparation and construction, assignment construction and personal reflection on learning.
+Additional student centred learning guided by tutorials and discussion will include: Evaluation and discussion of current working practices Consideration as to the future role of the Nuclear Medicine Practitioner Work-Based Learning:

-Work-Based Learning

 Students will be required to complete approximately twenty five percent of the portfolio cases within "supervised reporting sessions" and time to undertake this should be discussed with the clinical mentor/departmental management prior to the commencement of the module.
+Contact Hours: